 - Business capabilities - what resources the business needs to achieve its primary activities (covering people, process, information and systems).

-The model showed how the digital archive fitted into the broader Archives NZ business to satisfy business goals and outcomes.
-It included concise and straight-forward definitions for the primary activities and business capabilities.
+The model included concise and straight-forward definitions for the primary activities and business capabilities.
 These were written for a business audience, using existing Archives NZ terminology and avoiding technical jargon and notation.